Program overview

 Career Options

-Graduates of the Electronics Engineering Technician (Fast-Track) program can pursue various career opportunities in Canada, including:
+Graduates of the Electronics Engineering Technician (Fast-Track) program can pursue various career paths in Canada, including:

-- Audio-Visual Equipment Operator: Responsible for setting up and operating audio-visual equipment for events and presentations.
+• Audio-Visual Equipment Operator: Responsible for setting up and operating audio-visual equipment for events, ensuring high-quality sound and visuals.

-- Radio and Television Equipment Operator: Operates and maintains broadcasting equipment, ensuring quality transmission of signals.
+• Radio and Television Equipment Operator: Operates and maintains equipment used in radio and television broadcasting, ensuring smooth transmission of signals.

-- Computer Applications Developer: Designs and develops software applications for various platforms, focusing on user needs and functionality.
+• Computer Applications Developer: Designs and develops software applications, focusing on user needs and system functionality.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.